hackbg/ubik/README.md

 }
 ```

+* Append `--otp 000000` to the `release` command if you use NPM 2FA to avoid a login loop.

-Now you can publish your library with:
+And now you can publish your library with:

 ```bash
 npm run release